accelazh/accelazh.github.io/about.md

 ---
 layout: page
 title : About
-header : About Accela Zhao's Blog
+header : About Accela's Blog
 group: navigation
 ---